We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 During the third trimester of pregnancy, the baby descends down the birth canal.
 This may cause a pregnant person to experience shooting or lightning-like pain.
 This can mean labor is near, though not always.

-At a party I recently attended, one of my pregnant friends suddenly stood up from the table and stretched her arms above her head.
+At a party I once attended, one of my pregnant friends suddenly stood up from the table and stretched her arms above her head.

 Lightning pain might actually feel like what it sounds like: lightning shooting in your pelvic area.